Workforce, Jobs, and Industries

 Data from the U.S. BLS show that since 2010, the number of business establishments in the Region has increased by nearly 16 percent.
 There were 8,027 establishments in 2019, more than the highest pre-recession annual average of 6,879 in 2007.
 Service-providing industries have the most establishments, 80 percent, with the Trade, Transportation, and Utilities industry making up most of businesses.

 Large employers in the Region, those with 250 or more employees, make up half of one percent of all employers.
 However, these large employers provide 45 percent of the jobs in the Region.
 The smallest employers, those with fewer than 20 employees, represent 87 percent of all employers and provide almost 26 percent of the jobs in the Region.

 |Samaritan Health Services Corvallis (formally Good Samaritan Hospital)||2,966|

 |Samaritan Health Services Linn Co||2,527|

 Regional Industry Employment

 Middle-wage jobs in Oregon and nationally have grown slower than high- and low-wage jobs since 1980.
 However, middle-wage jobs have shown strong growth in the Region since 2014.

 Source: Oregon Employment Department, 2016

-Health care should add the most jobs in the Region over the next several years – its pace of growth driven by demographics.
-Construction growth will continue due to high demand and low inventory, but may lessen its pace over this period.
-The slowest-growing industries include Information and most components of Government.
+Based on State projections, Health Care should add the most jobs in the Region over the next several years – its pace of growth largely driven by an aging population.
+In fact, seven of the top 10 fastest-growing specific occupations in the Linn and Benton County area with more than 50 openings are in health care (see chart).
+Construction growth will continue due to high demand and low inventory.
+The slowest-growing industries include Manufacturing and Financial activities.